Battle of Trocadero

-The Battle of Trocadero, fought on 31 August 1823, was the only significant battle in the Spanish expedition in support of King Ferdinand VII.
-French forces defeated the Spanish liberal forces and restored the absolute rule of Ferdinand.
+The Battle of Trocadero, fought on 31 August 1823, was a significant battle in France's expedition in support of the Spanish King Ferdinand VII.
+The French defeated the Spanish liberal forces and restored Ferdinand to absolute rule.

 Prelude

-After the downfall of Napoleon Bonaparte, King Ferdinand VII of Spain refused to adopt the liberal Spanish Constitution of 1812 and in 1820 faced a rebellion in favour of a constitutional monarchy, led by Rafael del Riego y Nuñez.
+After the downfall of Napoleon, King Ferdinand VII of Spain refused to adopt the liberal Spanish Constitution of 1812 and in 1820 faced a rebellion in favour of a constitutional monarchy, led by Rafael del Riego y Nuñez.
+On March 10, 1820, in the Plaza de San Juan de Dios in Cádiz, Royalist absolutist troops carried out a massacre against those of the population of Cádiz who supported the liberals and were celebrating the proclamation of the Constitution of 1812.

-The King was captured and detained at Cádiz, where the Cortes, the Spanish parliament assembled.
+The King was captured and detained at Cádiz.
 Alarmed by these events, the other European powers convened in October 1822 at the Congress of Verona and authorized France to intervene in the conflict and restore the rule of Ferdinand, with only Britain abstaining from that decision.

 Military intervention

 On 17 April 1823, French forces led by Louis-Antoine, Duke of Angoulême, son of the future Charles X, crossed the Pyrenees into Spain.

-The French forces were welcomed by the Basques in Catalonia.
-The duke dispatched a force to besiege San Sebastián while he launched an attack on Madrid, held by the rebel government, which on 23 May withdrew to Seville.
+The French forces were welcomed by the Basques and conservative Spaniards.
+The Duke dispatched a force to besiege San Sebastián while he launched an attack on Madrid, held by the rebel government, which on 23 May withdrew to Seville.
 Madrid's military commander secretly surrendered and fled to France, and the leaderless Madrid garrison could not keep out the French, who seized the city and installed a regent, pending Ferdinand's expected return.

 The French moved south to deal with the rebels at Cádiz, and besieged the fort of Trocadero, which controlled access to the city.
 On 31 August 1823 they launched a surprise bayonet attack from the sea side, taking advantage of the low tide, and took the fort.
 After this action, French infantry captured the Trocadero village by a flank attack.
 After this last action, 1700 Spanish soldiers were captured by the French.

 Cádiz itself held out for three weeks despite bombardments, but was forced to surrender on 23 September 1823 and King Ferdinand was released and handed over to the French.
-Despite a prior promise of amnesty, the king ordered reprisals against the rebels; in the following years, an estimated 30,000 people were executed and 20,000 imprisoned.
+Despite a prior promise of amnesty, the King ordered reprisals against the rebels; in the following years, an estimated 30,000 people were executed and 20,000 imprisoned.